Open Transfer (formerly Open Enrollment) Frequently Asked Questions

 What happens when my student moves up to middle or high school?

-When it is time to go to the next school level, the student will automatically be enrolled in their neighborhood school and must apply through Open Enrollment to request a different school.
+When it is time to go to the next school level, the student will automatically be enrolled in their neighborhood school and must apply through Open Transfer to request a different school.

 Can my high school student participate in athletics?